aboutcode-org/scancode-toolkit/README.rst

 Acknowledgements, Funding, Support and Sponsoring
 =================================================

-This project is funded, supported and sponsored by:
+This project is funded, supported, and sponsored by:

 - Generous support and contributions from users like you!
 - the European Commission NGI programme
 - the NLnet Foundation
 - the Swiss State Secretariat for Education, Research and Innovation (SERI)
-- Google, including the Google Summer of Code and the Google Seasons of Doc programmes
+- Google, including the Google Summer of Code and the Google Seasons of Docs programmes
 - Mercedes-Benz Group
 - Microsoft and Microsoft Azure
 - AboutCode ASBL